Why You Need a Divorce Financial Order

 Wife’s Successful Claim 22 Years after Divorce

-In the divorce case of Wyatt v Vince (2015), a wife and husband divorced 22 years before an application for financial relief was issued.
+In the divorce case of Wyatt v Vince (2015), a wife and husband divorced 22 years before an application for financial relief was pursued.
 In the intervening years, Mr Vince made millions of pounds in his green energy wind farm business.
 His ex-wife sought payment of £1.9 million from him.

 Because Mr Vince did not create his wealth until 13 years after the breakdown of the relationship, he sought to have his ex-wife’s application dismissed on the basis that it was an abuse of the Courts process.